intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-For the IETF, a liaison statement is a message that was sent or received (usually an email or some kind of formal letter) that is recorded in our liaison management tool, i.e. the value of sending a liaison statement for an organization compared to a mail, is that it will officially be recorded and the public record will attest that certain information has been communicated between the organizations.
+For the IETF, a liaison statement is a message that was sent or received (usually an email or some kind of formal letter) that is recorded in our liaison management tool, i.e. the value of sending a liaison statement for an organization compared to an email, is that it will officially be recorded and the public record will attest that certain information has been communicated between the organizations.